ptrjs/frontend-basic/challenge/challenge1.md

-# 🧪 Exercise 1: Build Your Own Mini Website
+# 🧪 Challenge 1: Build Your Own Mini Website
 Create a simple website similar to the Ice Cream Paradise example.
 But this time, use your own theme!
 Be creative and choose something you're excited about, such as: